yandex-qatools/htmlelements/README.md

 This framework is designed to provide an easy-to-use way of interacting with web-page elements in your tests.
-It can be considered to be an extension of WebDriver Page Object.<br/>
+It can be considered to be an extension of WebDriver Page Object.

 With the help of the Html Elements framework you can group web-page elements into blocks, encapsulate logic of interaction within them and then easily use created blocks in page objects.
 It also provides a set of helpful matchers to use with web-page elements and blocks.
 See [JavaDocs](https://oss.sonatype.org/service/local/repositories/releases/archive/ru/yandex/qatools/htmlelements/htmlelements-java/1.12/htmlelements-java-1.12-javadoc.jar/!/index.html)